 We can help everyone in the UK who is above the age of 18 and has credit commitments.
 We look at all occupations including Employed, Self-employed & unemployed as long as you are in receipt of benefits.
 We can also help homeowners, Tenants and those who are flat-sharing or living with family/friends – as long as you have a postal address, we can help you.

-Two of the many problems with this email are:
+Two of the many problems with the email are:

 - no real debt adviser would ever say they can “ensure all payment plans remain affordable no matter what happens with your finances” or “stop any future scenarios from causing problems“.
 Great sales pitch – but utterly impossible.

-- no mention of Debt Relief Orders, even though these are more common than bankruptcy.
+- it listed bankruptcy and debt management plans as an alternative, but made no mention of Debt Relief Orders, even though these are more common than bankruptcy.
 Many of the clearest cases of IVA mis-selling happen when someone with no assets to protect is sold an IVA, when they may have been debt-free in a year in a DRO with no monthly payments at all, and just a single £90 fee at the start.
+(Update – the £90 DRO fee was scrapped in the 2024 budget)

 Mystery shopping